jgm/highlighting-kate/README.md

 To generate the documentation:

-    cabal haddock
+    stack haddock

 To run the test suite:

-    cabal test
+    stack test

 For an example of the use of the library, see highlighting-kate.hs.
-To compile this program along with the library, specify the 'executable' flag in the configure step above:

-    cabal install -fexecutable
+By default, this installation method will install an executable, `highlighting-kate`, along with the library.
+Normally this is put into `$HOME/.local/bin`.
+To avoid creation of the executable, use `--flag highlighting-kate:-executable` with the `stack` commands above.

 To run `highlighting-kate`, specify the language name using -s: